-International students pay more to study abroad.
+International students pay more to Study abroad 2019.
 As a civil servant in Nigeria (though now retired from public office) and with a businessman as a husband, we had always had educational savings for our children.
 We had set up savings accounts for our children’s education quite early.
 In the early years, paying the tuition was convenient for us because of our savings.
 Subsequently, it became a little difficult due to the high exchange rates in Nigeria.
 Nonetheless, we were still able to afford the mandatory fees and we took the option provided by the university to pay the tuition in installments

 For me, the advantages of an international education are too numerous to mention.
 The wide exposure it affords makes studies abroad a very good option for any parent.
 Moreover, the advanced technological methods now employed in teaching abroad usually bring out the best potential in students, allowing them to pursue their dreams.
 However, the biggest advantage of an international education is the opportunity to be gainfully employed thereafter.

 So, to the parents who are planning to send their children abroad, yes, this is a sacrifice.
 But if you have passion for education and you are financially stable, its a price that can be paid.
 So start saving for your children's education now.